rashuzak/friend-finder-express/README.md

   ```

-### Submission on BCS
+Going to the localhost 3030 in the browser you will:

-* Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!
+1. Click the 'submit' button to find a friend.

-### Instructions
+2. A survey page will open.
+Need to put your name and a link to your photo.

-1. In the survey we have 10 questions.
+3. In the survey we have 10 questions.
 Each answer should be on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.

-2.  `server.js` file require the basic npm packages: `express` and `path`.
+    a.  `server.js` file require the basic npm packages: `express` and `path`.

-3.  `htmlRoutes.js` file include two routes:
+    b.  `htmlRoutes.js` file include two routes:

          * A GET Route to `/survey` which displays the survey page.
          * A default, catch-all route that leads to `home.html` which displays the home page.

-4.  `apiRoutes.js` file contain two routes:
+    c.  `apiRoutes.js` file contain two routes:

          * A GET route with the url `/api/friends`. (display a JSON of all possible friends).
          * A POST routes `/api/friends` (used to handle incoming survey results and route to handle the compatibility logic).

-5. Application's data is saved inside of `app/data/friends.js` as an array of objects.
+    d.
+Application's data is saved inside of `app/data/friends.js`   as an array of objects.

 6. Determine the user's most compatible friend using the following as a guide: